Fifth Annual Sovereign Debt Restructuring ConferenceVIDEO March 1, 2022

 Patrick Honohan was Governor of the Central Bank of Ireland and a member of the Governing Council of the European Central Bank from September 2009 to November 2015.
 He is an honorary professor of economics at Trinity College Dublin and a nonresident senior fellow at the Peterson Institute for International Economics.
 Previously he spent twelve years on the staff of the World Bank where he was a Senior Advisor on financial sector issues and led half a dozen of the first wave of FSAPs for developing countries.
 During the 1990s he was a Research Professor at Ireland’s Economic and Social ...
 Read More

-Mr. Thordur Jonasson is a Deputy Division Chief in the Monetary and Capital Markets Department of the IMF.
-Prior to joining the IMF, he was a Sr. Securities Markets Specialist in the Global Capital Markets Practice of the World Bank working on developing public and private debt markets and participating in the Financial Sector Assessment Program (FSAP).
-He has also been an expert on public debt management and debt market development for the IMF, (Monetary and Capital Markets Department and the Fiscal Affairs Department), World Bank and the Commonwealth Secretariat participating in Technical Assistance and FSAP missions that has overall ...
+Mr. Thor Jonasson is a Deputy Division Chief in the Debt Capital Markets Division in the IMF Monetary and Capital Markets Department.
+Prior to joining the IMF, he worked for the World Bank on developing public and private debt markets and participating in the Financial Sector Assessment Program.
+He has published on debt management, debt policy and capital market development. ...
 Read More

 Ms. Yan Liu is Deputy General Counsel in the Legal Department of the International Monetary Fund.
 Ms. Liu has advised on all aspects of the IMF’s operations, including its surveillance over member countries’ economies and financial and technical assistance to its members.
 She currently oversees the Legal Department’s work on the development and implementation of the IMF polices on lending, sovereign debt management and restructurings, private sector debt resolution, financial and fiscal law issues, fintech, cross border payments, and AML/CFT issues.
 Ms. Liu frequently lectures and publishes on the law of the IMF and other issues of international financial law. ...
 Read More

-Liam Localio joined Greylock Capital Management in 2013, and is a Managing Director with responsibility across the firm’s positions in distressed and special situations sovereigns and corporates.
-Previously, he was a member of the investment banking group at BroadSpan Capital in Miami, focused on advising both creditors and debtors in the restructuring of corporate and sovereign debt in Latin America and the Caribbean, as well as on mergers and acquisitions throughout the region.
-Mr. Localio received a BS in Economics with a concentration in Finance from the Wharton School at the University of Pennsylvania. ...
+Liam Localio joined Farallon Capital Management in 2022, and is a Managing Director in the Credit group focused on emerging markets sovereign investments.
+Previously, he was a Managing Director at Greylock Capital Management with responsibility across the firm’s positions in distressed and special situations sovereigns and corporates.
+Prior to that, he was a member of the investment banking group at BroadSpan Capital in Miami, advising creditors and debtors in the restructuring of corporate and sovereign debt in Latin America and the Caribbean.
+Mr. Localio received a BS in Economics with a concentration in Finance from the Wharton School at the ...
 Read More

 Rafael M. Molina